Skip to content

 Custom Fields

 Foundatio.Repositories supports dynamic custom fields for tenant-specific or user-defined data.
-This guide covers implementing and using custom fields.
+This guide covers setup, usage, lifecycle management, and best practices.

 Overview